wp-plugins/woocommerce-gestpay/readme.txt

 3. Configuration panel

 == Changelog ==

+= 2.2.3 =
+* Added error message if SOAP client is not available

 = 2.2.2 =
 * Updated Readme with the right link to the Pro version